filsv/buttonify/README.md

 ## Installation

+To use the Buttonify UI Library in your SwiftUI project, you have two options:

+1. **Copying the Source Files**:
-To use the HoverButton UI Library in your SwiftUI project, you can copy the provided source files into your project directory or include them as part of your UI components module.
+   You can copy the provided source files into your project directory or include them as part of your UI components module.

+2. **Swift Package Manager (SPM)**:
+   Add Buttonify to your project using SPM.
+   - Open your project in Xcode.
+   - Navigate to `File > Add Packages...`.
+   - Enter the repository URL of Buttonify in the search bar.
+   - Choose the package options that fit your needs and click `Add Package`.

+Once added, you can start using Buttonify in your SwiftUI project.

 ## Usage